-Independence Day celebrations in Vermont range from funky parades to outdoor concerts to festivities on Main Street and the town green.
-If you are planning a Vermont July 4th getaway, here are some of the best places to celebrate in 2019.
+Vermont July 4th celebrations range from funky parades to outdoor concerts to festivities on Main Street and the town green.
+If you’re planning on being in Vermont on Independence Day, here are some of the best places to celebrate.

 Along Route 100 is the small town of Wardsboro, which hosts Southern Vermont’s oldest Independence Day celebration.
 The day’s festivities start with a street fair on July 4 at 9 a.m., followed by a lively parade at 10 a.m.
 Other activities include a duck race, face painting, quilt show, fishing derby, and more.
 For more information, visit 4thofjulywardsboro.com.